PingchuanMa/Respect-Learning/README.md

 ## Observation Space

+### Forces

+dimensions for "foot_l" and "pros_foot_r" are different

+the previous one has 18 elements, the following one has 24 elements

+While using the mirror mode, the elements for toe1 and toe2 will be squeezed to align with the pros_foot_r

 ### Extended Observation space

-duplicate info of pros leg for left part of the model duplicate info of right leg for right part of the model
+duplicate info of pros leg for left part of the model

+duplicate info of right leg for right part of the model

 ## Action Space
 0   abd_r

 1   add_r

 2   hamstrings_r

 3   bifemsh_r

 4   glut_max_r

 5   iliopsoas_r

 6   rect_fem_r

 7   vasti_r

 8   abd_l

 9   add_l

 10   hamstrings_l

 11   bifemsh_l

 12   glut_max_l

 13   iliopsoas_l

 14   rect_fem_l

 15   vasti_l

 16   gastroc_l

 17   soleus_l

 18   tib_ant_l

 ### Extended Action Space
 19   gastroc_r

 20   soleus_r

 21   tib_ant_r